wangjiongw/FreeMan_API/README.md

 # FreeMan: Towards Benchmarking 3D Human Pose Estimation in the Wild
-This is the Official Repository for FreeMan dataset
+This is the Official Repository for FreeMan dataset, including example loading codes for FreeMan dataset.

 <p align="left">
     <font size='6'>